rstemmer/musicdb/docs/source/usage/install.rst

         systemctl stop apache2

 After installing the dependencies MusicDB can be installed.
-Again, the following shell commands show the required steps for Ubuntu 20.04 LTS.
+Again, the following shell commands show the required steps for Fedora 35.
 The commands may be a little bit different on other distributons.
 For example on Arch Linux and Fedora the Python command is called ``python`` instead of ``python3``.